 What happens at the state convention?

-- Endorsing candidates for both U.S. Senate seats
+- Endorsing a candidate for U.S. Senate

 - Electing 16 At-Large Directors to the State Executive Committee

 - Considering resolutions for inclusion in the Ongoing Platform and Action Agenda

 - Considering amendments to the DFL Constitution and Bylaws

 See pages 12-17 in the Official Call for more information.

 The DFL State Convention includes approximately 1,200 delegates who have been elected at their local Organizing Unit Conventions.
 In addition, there are delegate votes given to state party officers, and 16 votes given to Congressional District chairs and vice chairs.
 DFL legislators at the state and federal level as well as tribal representatives are also automatic delegates.

 The convention is open to the public.
 Seating for guests is in the arena balcony area.
 You must be a delegate or an upgraded alternate to sit on the Convention floor and participate in voting.
 Alternates are encouraged to attend the Convention, as there is plenty of balcony seating and there are often opportunities to be upgraded to delegate status during the three days of the Convention.